Who is Rahul Gandhi, Narendra Modi’s chief rival?

-As Indians prepare to vote in the national elections, they have a choice to make: back Hindu nationalist prime minister Narendra Modi for a rare third term or usher in an alternative?
+Indian citizens of the country had a choice to make this election season: back Hindu nationalist prime minister Narendra Modi for a rare third term or usher in an alternative?

 Rahul Gandhi – the scion of India’s most prominent political dynasty – is often pitched as an alternative candidate.